canoon/steam_mobile_protocol/README.md

 There seems to be three (maybe more) main groups of functions.

- - ISteamOAuth2: Main authentication functions
+ - `ISteamOAuth2`: Main authentication functions
- - ISteamWebAPIUtil: Useless stuff but might be useful for testing
+ - `ISteamWebAPIUtil`: Useless stuff but might be useful for testing
- - ISteamUserOAuth: Querying for friends list
+ - `ISteamUserOAuth`: Querying for friends list
  - ISteamWebUserPresenceOAuth: Used for chatting

 Structure of calls